Fitbit Sense, Versa 3 and Inspire 2: Your guide to a trio of new trackers

 The slim design comes in white, black or pink – or as Fitbit calls it – desert rose.

 The Inspire 2 is $99.95 and available for pre-order right now.
-It will
+It